KongNet: A Multi-headed Deep Learning Model for Detection and Classification of Nuclei in Histopathology Images: Method

 \subsubsection{PUMA Dataset}

-The PUMA dataset was released for the PUMA Challenge~\cite{ref_puma_paper}.
-It contains H\&E-stained images of advanced melanoma.
-The entire dataset includes 155 primary and 155 metastatic melanoma ROIs across eight organ types, each scanned at $40\times$ magnification (0.22 mpp) and is of size $1024 \times 1024$ pixels.
-Annotations of both tissue and nuclei were provided.
-The training set consists of 103 primary melanoma ROIs and 103 metastatic melanoma ROIs, with a total of 97,429 annotated nuclei.
-The preliminary test set consists of 5 primary and 5 metastatic ROIs, with a total of 4,860 nuclei.
-The final test set consists of the remaining 47 primary and 47 metastatic ROIs (45,406 nuclei).
-Both the preliminary and the final test sets were kept private by the organisers.
+The PUMA dataset was released for the PUMA Challenge~\cite{ref_puma_paper} and contains H\&E-stained images of advanced melanoma with both tissue-level and nuclei-level annotations.
+The full dataset comprises 155 primary melanoma ROIs and 155 metastatic melanoma ROIs across eight organ types.
+Each ROI is of size $1024\times1024$ pixels and was scanned at $40\times$ magnification (0.22 mpp).

+The training set consists of 103 primary and 103 metastatic ROIs, with a total of 97,429 annotated nuclei.
+The preliminary test set contains 5 primary and 5 metastatic ROIs with 4,860 annotated nuclei, while the final test set contains the remaining 47 primary and 47 metastatic ROIs with 45,406 annotated nuclei.
+Both test sets were kept private by the organisers.

-The metastatic samples include skin, lymph node, soft tissue, brain, liver, lung, gastrointestinal tract, and bone.
+The metastatic samples span eight organs: skin, lymph node, soft tissue, brain, liver, lung, gastrointestinal tract, and bone.
 This makes the dataset effective for testing a model's capabilities to generalise to a wide range of organs.